py-sid1997/Before-and-After-COVID-Topic-Modeling-for-Airbnb-listings/README.md

 # Before-and-After-COVID-Topic-Modeling-for-Airbnb-listings

-Before and after COVID comparison of the listings by the hosts on Airbnb.

 Performed topic modeling to determine how hosts changed their pitching strategy before and after covid.

 Cleaned the data using regex, textacy and cosine similarity.
 Further, vectorized the data using tf-idf and